On the distribution of the Picard ranks of the reductions of a $K3$ surface: The jump character

-\begin{remso} \begin{iii} \item\looseness-1 The oracle for $\smash{\det(\Frob_p\colon H^2_\et(S_{\overline\bbQ}, \bbQ_l(1)) \righttoleftarrow)}$ is, of course, provided by counting the points on~$S$ that are defined over $\bbF_{\!p}$ and some of its~extensions. \item Dirichlet's Theorem on primes in arithmetic progressions ensures that there exist primes so that the matrix $A$ has rank~$m+1$. \item Assume~that the surface~$S$ is~$K3$.
-For~some or many of its bad primes, Theorem~\ref{one_A1} applies.
-The~solution vector is then bound to component~$1$ at the corresponding~coordinates.
-If~$S$ has a model in some $\Pb^N_\bbZ$ that is given by explicit equations then one may determine the bad primes using Gr\"obner bases and integer factorisation, and then analyse the singular~points.
+\begin{remso} \begin{iii} \item\looseness-1 The oracle for $\smash{\det(\Frob_p\colon H^2_\et(S_{\overline\bbQ}, \bbQ_l(1)) \righttoleftarrow)}$ is, of course, provided by counting the points on~$S$ that are defined over $\bbF_{\!p}$ and some of its~extensions. \item Dirichlet's Theorem on primes in arithmetic progressions ensures that there exist primes so that the matrix $A$ has rank~$m+1$. \item (An improvement.)
+In the case that $2$ is a good prime, step~i) of Algorithm~\ref{alg_delta} may be omitted.
+The~sign of~$\Delta_{H^2}(S)$ is then determined by the condition that the character be unramified at~$2$. \item (A further improvement.)
+Assume~that the surface~$S$ is~$K3$.
+Then,~for some or many of its bad primes $p \neq 2$, it may happen that Proposition~\ref{red_A1}.b)~applies.
+At~such a prime, the jump character necessarily ramifies, which means that $\Delta_{H^2}(S)$ must be of odd \mbox{$p$-adic} valuation.
+Thus,~the solution vector is bound to have a component~$1 \in \bbZ/2\bbZ$ at the corresponding~coordinates.

+If~$S$ has a model in some $\Pb^N_\bbZ$ that is given by explicit equations, one may compute the set of all bad primes using Gr\"obner bases and integer factorisation, and finally analyse the singular~points.
+Having found several primes to which Proposition~\ref{red_A1}.b) applies, this information may be used in order to get by with a linear system of equations of smaller~size.
+In~other words, less point counting is~necessary.

-Our~experience is that this often leads to an enormous gain for a ``random'' surface, while for the constructed examples, we present below, it would not help~much. \item There is an obvious modification of Algorithm~\ref{alg_delta} to directly determine the jump character. \end{iii} \end{remso}
+It~is our experience that this improvement of Algorithm~\ref{alg_delta} often leads to an enormous gain for a ``random'' surface, while for the constructed examples, which we present below, it would not help~much. \item There is an obvious modification of Algorithm~\ref{alg_delta} to directly determine the jump character. \end{iii} \end{remso}